The Impact of Napping on Babies’ Brain Development: Insights from the Covid-19 Lockdown

 Baby: long naps associated with a smaller vocabulary

 For this study published in the journal JCPP Advances on July 27, 2023, the team observed 463 babies aged eight months to three years during the lockdown in 2020.
-The researchers recorded their sleep patterns, ability to concentrate on a task, ability to memorize information and the number of words they understood and could say.
+The researchers recorded their sleep patterns, ability to concentrate on a task, ability to memorize information and the number of words they understood and might say.

 The results showed that children with a larger vocabulary and better cognitive skills took naps less often than the others.
 In contrast, infants with more frequent, but shorter naps than expected for their age, had less developed vocabulary and poorer cognitive performance.